+41 79 446 14 86 info@immofisc.ch

 • Residence visa for job seekers

-• The visa for " procura de trabalho " allows its holder to enter and stay in Portugal to seek work and authorizes him to carry out a dependent work activity, until the expiry of the visa or until the grant of a residence permit.
+• The visa for " procura de trabalho " allows its holder to enter and remain in Portugal to look for work and authorizes them to engage in dependent work until the visa expires or until a residence permit is granted.

-• This visa is valid for 120 days and can be extended for another 60 days.
+• This visa is valid for 120 days and can be extended for an additional 60 days.

 •